Table of Contents

 Tip: For any healthcare professionals reading this, there is a growing body of literature discussing different terminology to use when speaking with patients.(Puhl, 2020) In general neutral terms such as “weight” and “unhealthy weight” are preferred.
 There is contrasting data regarding preferences for the word “obese”.
 One recent study suggests we should use the terms “weight” and “unhealthy weight”; the term “BMI” was also acceptable (and was preferred by parents when discussing a child’s weight).(Brown 2021) Some adults actually preferred the term “overweight”.
 The use of exacerbating words (ie, “high BMI” vs “BMI” or “very overweight” vs “overweight”) was found to elicit further feelings of disgust.

-Note: I’m sure some people may have read the above and scoffed to some degree, thinking we should be shaming people into losing weight.
-To be clear, anecdotally there are some people who do not develop any motivation to lose weight until they undergo some sort of shaming experience.
-So for some people being shamed does seem to spur motivation and lead to positive changes.
-However, for many people this is not the case, and to my knowledge there is no evidence-based method to determine which subset of people may turn shaming into positive change.
+Note: Regarding shaming, to be clear, anecdotally there are some people who do not develop any motivation to lose weight until they undergo some sort of shaming experience.
+Thus, for some people being shamed does seem to spur motivation and lead to positive changes.
+However, for many people this is not the case, and a recent meta-analysis (“MA”) showed that weight stigma tends to inhibit healthy dietary and physical activity while it exacerbates unhealthy behaviors.(Zhu, 2022) Importantly, to my knowledge there is no evidence-based method to determine which subset of people may respond to shaming with positive lifestyle changes.

 Regardless, while shaming may provide motivation for some people, there are tons of people who do want to make changes and have been unsuccessful in doing so.
 For this group of people I cannot conceptualize any possible benefit of shaming; they already have the desire to make change but lack the knowledge or means to do so.
 Further shaming them will not fix those two issues, but it will likely increase stress levels and make things even harder.